What is an Adoption Social Worker?

 How Your Adoption Specialist Will Support You

 Adoption social workers are the heart of the adoption process.
-These adoption specialists facilitate the logistical requirements of the adoption process as well as provide emotional support and counseling.
-Without social workers, adoptive families and prospective birth mothers would be left struggling through a process that can be challenging to complete on your own.
+Without an adoption specialist, prospective birth parents and hopeful adoptive families would be left struggling through a process that can be challenging to complete on their own.

 How Are Adoption Social Workers Trained?